nightblade9/topical/README.md

 ]
 ```

-Next, copy the `default-theme` directory from `topical` to your project root.
+Next, copy the `default-theme` directory from `topical` to your project root and rename it to `theme`.

 Finally, run `topical` to generte the output.
 I haven't bundled this as a `pip` module yet, so for now, you need to run it by hand.